 Adderall is one of the most commonly abused prescription stimulants.
-The drug contains dextroamphetamine and amphetamine, and according to a study in 2009 from the Substance Abuse and Mental Health Services Administration, “An estimated 6.4 percent of full-time college students age 18 to 22 used Adderall nonmedically in the past year.”
+The drug contains dextroamphetamine and amphetamine, and an estimated 6.4 percent of full-time college students age 18 to 22 used Adderall nonmedically in the past year.”
 Adderall causes a person to need little sleep and food and to be able to concentrate on something for much longer, but even with these desirable effects, abusing Adderall can be dangerous and cause addiction.

 Dexedrine is the brand name of dextroamphetamine, a stimulant drug that causes addiction when abused.
 This medication is only meant to be taken in prescribed doses by those suffering from ADHD, but many individuals, especially college students, buy the medication for illicit use.
-According to the US Food and Drug Administration, Dexedrine can cause serious adverse reactions, including overdose, psychosis, and seizures, and all of these are more likely to occur as the result of abuse.
+Dexedrine can cause serious adverse reactions, including overdose, psychosis, and seizures, and all of these are more likely to occur as the result of abuse.

 While methamphetamine is prescribed in extremely rare instances to treat ADHD, crystal meth is an illicit form of the drug that is often abused by smoking it through a pipe.
-Crystal meth has a number of serious risks, including causing rapid heart rate, increased blood pressure, and “damage to the small blood vessels in the brain” (National Drug Intelligence Center).
+Crystal meth has a number of serious risks, including causing rapid heart rate, increased blood pressure, and “damage to the small blood vessels in the brain.
 Those who abuse meth are likely to experience physical and psychological issues that last for months and even years after their substance abuse has stopped.

 MDMA (also known as ecstasy or molly) is a popular club drug that causes both stimulant and hallucinogenic effects.
-According to CESAR, most of the pills containing ecstasy are laced with other drugs as well, which can make them even more dangerous.
+Most of the pills containing ecstasy are laced with other drugs as well, which can make them even more dangerous.
 Ecstasy causes intense, emotional reactions as well as euphoria and extremely high body temperatures, which can even cause deadly dehydration.

 Ketamine is normally used as an anesthetic and is most commonly used to sedate animals in veterinary offices.
 Unfortunately, many individuals steal this drug or buy it illegally in order to get high, often attempting to experience a state of dissociation called the k-hole, which often occurs right before overdose.
-Ketamine is also used to facilitate sexual assault, as it can be given to someone unknowingly and causes relaxation, unconsciousness, and amnesia (Drug Enforcement Administration).
+Ketamine is also used to facilitate sexual assault, as it can be given to someone unknowingly and causes relaxation, unconsciousness, and amnesia.

 Lortab is a type of hydrocodone-based drug that also contains acetaminophen and is used to treat pain.
 Unfortunately, many people abuse Lortab for the opioid drug it contains, as it can cause a strong high when taken in large doses.
 Those who become addicted to Lortab put themselves at serious risk of respiratory depression, painful withdrawal symptoms, and a severely diminished tolerance for pain.

 Used to treat opioid addiction, Subutex is the brand name for buprenorphine, a partial opioid agonist.
 The drug has a ceiling effect and is, therefore, meant to be safer from abuse than methadone for the treatment of opioid addicts who require daily medication maintenance.
-However, many people do still abuse Subutex, and the medication “has gained popularity as a heroin substitute and as a primary drug of abuse” in many areas (DEA).
+However, many people do still abuse Subutex, and the medication has gained popularity as a heroin substitute and as a primary drug of abuse in many areas.

 Roxanol is a morphine drug meant to be taken orally and to treat moderate to severe pain.
 Like other opioids, if abused, Roxanol can cause severe addiction as well as deadly overdose.
 Those who are prescribed this medication are urged to be extremely careful in administering the drug and making sure no one else takes it.

-Gabapentin is an anticompulsive that treats seizures, but in recent years, abuse of the drug has been on the rise.
-According to The British Journal of General Practice, the drug can cause a marijuana-like high as well as “zombie-like effects” in those who choose to misuse it.
+Gabapentin is an anti-compulsive that treats seizures, but in recent years, abuse of the drug has been on the rise.
+The drug can cause a marijuana-like high as well as “zombie-like effects” in those who choose to misuse it.
 Though it is still not certain if the drug causes an addiction syndrome like other addiction syndromes, gabapentin is understood to be dangerous if abused.

 Dilaudid is the brand name medication for hydromorphone, an opioid.
-The street names for the drug include D, dillies, football, and juice, according to the NIDA.
+The street names for the drug include D, dillies, football, and juice.
 Dilaudid abuse can often lead to addiction and other serious issues, including painful withdrawal symptoms, respiratory depression, and death.

 Fentanyl is one of the strongest prescription opioids available.
 It is only meant to treat those who are being maintained on another type of opioid and are experiencing breakthrough pain.
-Fentanyl is more potent even than heroin, and its use as a heroin substitute often “results in frequent overdoses that can lead to respiratory depression and death” (DEA).
+Fentanyl is more potent even than heroin, and its use as a heroin substitute often results in frequent overdoses that can lead to respiratory depression and death.
 Those who abuse fentanyl often need long-term addiction treatment, possibly with methadone maintenance.

 Methadone is a synthetic opioid that is used to treat opioid addiction.
-According to the National Institute on Justice, methadone maintenance treatment is a long-term recovery option for individuals who need to be maintained on medication during their opioid addiction recovery.
+Methadone maintenance treatment is a long-term recovery option for individuals who need to be maintained on medication during their opioid addiction recovery.
 The program itself was invented in the 1960s and is still used today, despite lingering stigmas.
 Methadone is effective in helping to treat addiction, but it can also be abused and cause addiction itself, which is why it can only be received through treatment in a specialized clinic.

 Oxycodone is an opioid medication used to treat pain.
 The drug is often abused under the street names O or Oxycotton.
 Addiction can come on swiftly for those who misuse oxycodone, and because the drug is often prescribed in combination products that also contain acetaminophen, ibuprofen, or aspirin, other severe side effects can occur, especially when the medication is used in large doses.